The Dine Out Vancouver Festival runs from February 5 to March 7, 2021, and during that time dozens of downtown

 - Cincin – an upscale Italian ristorante open nightly from 5 pm to midnight and located at 1154 Robson Street.
-Average dinner cost is $75 or so normally, but just $45 with its Dine Out Vancouver set menu.
-This year’s menu options include beef sirloin, arctic char, orecchiette al ragu or risotto.
+Average dinner cost is $75 or so normally, but just $45 with its Dine Out Vancouver set menu in 2020.
+Last year’s menu options included beef sirloin, arctic char, orecchiette al ragu or risotto.